 Events that did not change the spectrum, such as Add to Library or Create Report, cannot be duplicated as a new measurement.

 - 4. Select Duplicate as New Measurement.

 - 5. Enter a name for the new measurement or keep the default name.

 - 6. Click OK.

 4.2 Spectroscopy

-This section describes core features in OMNIC Paradigm software, including the following topics:
+This section describes core features in OMNIC Paradigm software.